U.S. Senator Pushes Amazon into Matter Smart Home Initiatives | ExBulletin

 Palais Dave

-(Reuters)-Amazon.com Inc and Alphabet Inc’s Google need to provide details on how smart home devices and virtual assistants support competition and user privacy, U.S. Senator Amy Klobuchar said.
-I wrote to both companies on Tuesday.
+(Reuters) Amazon.com Inc and Alphabet Incs Google need to provide more details on how smart home devices and virtual assistants support competition and user privacy, U.S. Senator Amy Klobuchar said on Tuesday.
+I wrote to both companies.

 The Senate Judiciary Committee’s Antitrust Subcommittee chairman said in a letter last week that testimony by corporate lawyers left concerns about domination of fast-growing areas.

-She asked companies about products that support and do not support the recently revamped industry alliance known as Matter.
+She asked the company which products were supported and which were not the recently redesigned industry alliance known as Matter.
 The group, including Apple Inc, Ikea and others, aims to enable home automation gadgets such as internet-connected lights and speakers from various companies to synchronize with each other.

 She also called on businesses to answer questions about data collection by voice assistants and how to use that information by July 2.

-In a hearing last week, Sonos Inc and other home device makers complained about a major tech company working on allegedly anti-competitive tactics to expand its advertising and other business advantages. ..
+In a hearing last week, Sonos Inc and other home device makers complained about a major tech company working on allegedly anti-competitive tactics to expand its advertising and other business advantages.
+It was.

-In a hearing, Klobuchar said Amazon’s Echo line accounted for more than 50% of the smart speaker market and Google’s Nest product accounted for 30%.
+In a hearing, Klobuchar said the Amazons Echo line accounted for more than 50% of the smart speaker market and Googles Nest products accounted for 30%.

 (Report by Paresh Dave, additional report by Diane Bartz, edited by Stephen Coates)